Mor Furniture: History

 The company started in 1977 when Richard Haux, Sr. opened a small waterbed store San Diego, California.
 At the time, Waterbeds were popular and the company quickly grew into a leading Waterbed retailer in locations throughout San Diego County.

 In 1983 the company grew and opened locations in Spokane, Washington, followed by Portland, Oregon in 1984.
 By 1987, there were stores located in San Diego, Portland, Spokane, and Seattle, Washington under the direction of Richard Haux, Sr. and Robert Kelley.

 Throughout the 1990s, Mor Furniture for Less was known as Superstores of America with stores under the name Bedroom Superstore.
 At the time, the company sold only bedroom furniture and mattresses in select cities in Washington, Oregon, and California.
 Later, the company added a living room furniture store called America's Sofa Super Store.

 In the year 2000, Superstores of America became Mor Furniture for Less, Inc. and converted its showrooms to include Bedroom, Living Room, Dining Room and Kid's Room furniture.

-Today, Mor Furniture for Less is owned and operated by Richard D. Haux Jr, CEO, Harold Linebarger, COO, and Chris Arnold, CFO.
+Today, Mor Furniture for Less is owned by Chinese furniture conglomerate Healthcare Co.
+Ltd., having been sold in 2019.